LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/02_GoMrFence/02_GoMrFence.md

 - Contact form structure is clean, it's displayed in a slightly darker grey container, the form input fields are spaced out nicely within the body of the container

+- The https://gomrfence.com/faqs/ page is well structured, clean layout, easy to sort through and filter using the left column select, although it becomes a bit of a double-edged sword on desktop as you'll need to scroll all the way back up to view the FAQS

+- On the blog pages like https://gomrfence.com/blog/fences/vinyl-fence/best-dog-fence-options-from-a-trusted-indiana-fence-company/?_gl=1%2Ayp2tlz%2A_gcl_au%2AOTYyNTgyNzE0LjE3NDY3MjQ3NzU. the use of category pill tabs under the main blog title is an informative way to quickly attribute descriptors to the blog article

 ## The bad

 - The 'areas we serve toggle' beneath the three column info section seems a bit visually lost, I think for UX it's not a great way to display content, I think for older users or visual impaired users that doesn't work well